 • Class debates/Pupil Voice – models freedom of speech through pupil participation, helping the children to understand that they make a difference.

-•Behaviour Expectations/Behaviour Policy/Anti-bullying policy/Buddies/Playground leaders//Anti-bullying week/Classroom Charters/Worry Boxes – encourages children to take responsibility for their behaviour as well as understanding their rights.
+•Star Values/ Behaviour Policy/Peer on Peer Abuse policy/Anti-bullying week/Classroom Charters/ – encourages children to take responsibility for their behaviour as well as understanding their rights.
 Such a robust approach to anti-bullying implements a strong anti-bullying culture where children feel safe and happy at Star.

-•Class Dojo points/House Team points/Learning Ambassadors/Peer and self assessment – supporting children to develop their self-esteem and self-confidence.
+•Class Dojo points and celebration assemblies support children to develop their self-esteem and self-confidence.

-•R.E & PHSCE curriculum through our LIFE scheme – Life in Modern Britain, Identity, faith and Emotional Well Being– encourages the children to challenge stereotypes.
+•R.E & PHSE curriculum through our LIFE scheme – Life in Modern Britain, Identity, faith and Emotional Well Being– encourages the children to challenge stereotypes.

 • Self and Teacher Assessment reviews – allows children to receive individual personalised feedback on their success during the term.
 This builds self-confidence and provides each child with a platform to talk openly with their teacher.